PedroLuisBernardos/Tearlaments-Guide/reddit.md

 ## Example of endboard with Cross-Sheep and Redoer

-On your opponent's turn, you can fuse (with Sheiren).
+On your opponent's turn, you can fuse (with Scheiren).
 Put the fusion under Cross-Sheep.
 Then activate Sheep effect: revive Reino and continue...

 [https://www.duelingbook.com/replay?id=1000060-52665106](https://www.duelingbook.com/replay?id=1000060-52665106)

 ## Revolution combo

 If you are playing the Revolution version, you can make a big board using only Fenrir and Revolution Synchron.
-In this case I was very lucky with all my follow-up and cards, but even without that Sheiren in hand I guarantee myself a Baronne and a mill 5 with TKash.
+In this case I was very lucky with all my follow-up and cards, but even without that Scheiren in hand I guarantee myself a Baronne and a mill 5 with TKash.

 [https://www.duelingbook.com/replay?id=1000060-52619657](https://www.duelingbook.com/replay?id=1000060-52619657)